 Accepted Continuing Education Provider — Full participation in the IOP Grant Writing & Management Institute is applicable for 40 CEUs in Category 1 - Education of the GCPI application for recertification.

-You and your nonprofit can 50% off each additional registration when more than one board member, CEO or representative from your organization registers for Board Development Series programs.
+You and your nonprofit can save 50% off each additional registration when more than one board member, CEO or representative from your organization registers for Board Development Series programs.

 And your nonprofit may qualify for discounts and free Board Development Series courses through the Union Nonprofit Partnership.